-Items Measured and Reported at Fair Value by Levels 1, 2 and 3 common stocks.
-The estimated fair value of the equity securities within this category are based on quoted prices in active markets and are thus classified as Level 1.
+Items Measured and Reported at Fair Value by Levels 1, 2 and 3.

-The Company has categorized its assets and liabilities that are reported on the balance sheet at fair value into three-level fair value hierarchy as reflected in the table below.
+The Company has categorized its assets and liabilities that are reported on the balance sheet at fair value into a three-level fair value hierarchy as reflected in the table below.
 The three-level fair value hierarchy is based on the degree of subjectivity inherent in the valuation method by which fair value was determined.
-The three levels are defined as follows.
+The three levels are defined as follows:

-Level 1 - Quoted Prices in Active Markets for Identical Assets and Liabilities: This category, for items measured at fair value on a recurring basis, includes exchange-traded preferred and
+Level 1 - Quoted Prices in Active Markets for Identical Assets and Liabilities: This category, for items measured at fair value on a recurring basis, includes exchange-traded preferred and common stocks.
+The estimated fair value of the equity securities within this category are based on quoted prices in active markets and are thus classified as Level 1.